near/lang-DAO-grants/README.md

 To claim a grant post a comment in the issue, open a work in progress PR to the relevant project and post it.
 The issue then will move from open to pending.

-Finally completed you propose a grant here: https://sputnik.fund/#/assemblyscript.sputnikdao.near.
+Finally once completed you propose a grant here for AssemblyScript: https://sputnik.fund/#/assemblyscript.sputnikdao.near.

 Lastly you cannot work on multiple grants at once to allow others to get a chance.